bsalve/genshin-plus/README.md

 # genshin-plus
 Simple script for claiming your daily check-in rewards on hoyolab through the use of TheSadru's genshin API wrapper and launching the Genshin Impact game.
+Currently only working for the "overseas" Americas server.

 # Requirements
 - Python 3.x (if compiling yourself)